 - Wait until the treated space is dry before letting pets or people near the area.

-- Stick to only using organic products.
+- Sticking to organic weed-suppression products.